 So we dived into networking part after grabbing a coffee with Soner.
-Soner joined UI5con from Barcelona who is a former colleague of mine.
+Former Member joined UI5con from Barcelona who is a former colleague of mine.
 It was great to see him and all other UI5ers I knew from the first UI5con and to meet new people.
 I think, getting lots of passionate software geeks together and connecting them was the biggest success of UI5con.
 Besides the improvements of UI5 itself, the community around UI5 is also getting stronger with this sort of dedicated events.

 It’s really hard to mention all of the cool stuff at the sessions I’ve joined.
 I could just say it’s more than you would expect.
 And I think the community was generally more curious to hear about the roadmap, best practices, new features, and renovations of the framework.
 And of course, there is no better place.
 The UI5 team provided us all the information.

 Here are the resources of the related sessions.
 The list is still getting curated.
 And I heard that sessions at the main room were recorded and will be available on the official youtube channel of openui5.
 Don’t miss them.
 Other things to mention;

 This was one of the important announcements https://blogs.sap.com/2017/07/03/handling-of-ui5-mimes-in-the-abap-stack-will-change-in-2018/.

 OData V4 Model has lots of new features and improvements.
 And I’m so happy that it got rid of __metadata parts 🙂